Importing Custom Linux Images

 Click Import Image.

-If the status doesn't change, or no entry appears in the Custom Images list, the import failed.
+If the state doesn't change, or no entry appears in the Custom Images list, the import failed.
 Ensure that you have read access to the Object Storage object, and that the object contains a supported image.

 - Complete the post-import tasks.